 Otherwise, narrow down a company for your next car insurance policy to find the best fit for your auto, lifestyle and budget.

 How do I qualify for Wawanesa car insurance?

-Wawanesa enforces strict eligibility for drivers to get coverage, but the company is transparent about who it covers.
-You must meet five licensing and driving requirements:
+Wawanesa enforces strict eligibility for drivers to get coverage, which helps keep rates low for all policyholders.
+But the company is transparent about who it covers.
+You must meet several license and driving requirements:

-No at-fault accidents within the past three years
+- No accident-related injury claims within three years

 What car insurance coverage does Wawanesa offer?

 Wawanesa provides standard coverage to get you on the road:

 - Property damage liability.
 Repairs other people’s property, such as vehicles, fences or building damage.

 - Bodily injury liability.
 Covers medical bills related to an accident you caused.